 With winter fast approaching, we’ve put together three achievable business continuity steps to protect your infrastructure:

 Heavy snow, ice, strong winds, freezing rain, blizzards and subzero temperatures – all elements that can lead to power failure and system downtime.
 It isn’t just snowy weather that can put your business at risk: fire, flooding, electrical outages and other disasters can all heavily damage businesses that are data-dependent (just about any business these days).
-If you rely on on-site servers and traditional backup solutions to protect your data, almost any serious issue can cripple your business; and it is a well-known statistic that 40% of data-dependent businesses without a disaster recovery plan will never re-open after a disaster.
+If you rely on on-site servers and traditional backup solutions to protect your data, almost any serious issue can cripple your business.
+In fact, 40% of data-dependent businesses without a disaster recovery plan will never re-open after a disaster.

 - Access businesses-critical files and/or applications from the cloud.

 - Collaborate seamlessly with other remote-working employees.

 The deployment of cloud-based office solutions, such as Office 365, can enable employees to access business-class versions of key software and collaborate with each other from any location, nullifying many of the negative effects of severe travel disruption.
 Used in conjunction with a cloud storage solution, Office 365 can allow many employees to continue in their role unhindered from home or a temporary office.

 Your employees frequently contact your help desk for support with their tech problems, so should an emergency befall your company, it is only natural that your help desk should take the lead in helping employees continue their work.
 For this to happen, your help desk team must be trained, available and prepared effectively in advance of a potential disaster.
 Here are a few of the things your help desk needs to have in place:

 - High Availability – In the event of a disaster your IT help desk must be easily contactable.
 If your servers and normal phone lines are down, how are employees going to connect with them for help?